mainmatter/rust-python-interoperability/book/src/03_concurrency/04_minimize_gil_locking.md

 All our examples so far fall into two categories:

 - The Rust function holds the GIL for the entire duration of its execution.
-- The Rust function doesn't hold the GIL at all, going straight into `Python::allow_threads` mode.
+- The Rust function doesn't hold the GIL at all, going straight into `Python::detach` mode.

 Real-world applications are often more nuanced, though.\
 You'll need to hold the GIL for some operations (e.g. passing data back to Python), but you're able to release it